SharedControlAutonomousDriving/scad_tot/README.md

 ## Installation

-You have two options here.
-Option 1 is to use the docker image.
-Option 2 is to install the project natively.
+You have two options here. *Option 1* is to use the docker image. *Option 2* is to install the project natively.
 Choose whichever you prefer.

+Running [the docker image](https://hub.docker.com/r/grese/scad_tot) will be the simplest way to run the project for many users.
+However, Docker containers are intended to be ephemeral, so you may want to consider the native install if you're going to be developing frequently.

 ### Option 1: Docker Image